Wednesday April 14th starting at 7:30 AM

 0.6 CEUs Basic Waterworks presentation (APPROVED!)

-Cost is $25 for WIWSA members, $80 for AWWA, WEF & PNCWA members and $105 for non-members.
-If you, or your utility are WIWSA, AWWA, WEF or PNCWA members you qualify for the member rates.
-Lunch and refreshments are included. $20 surcharge for registering after Monday April 8th.
-Registration closes Friday April 12th.
+Cost is $120 for AWWA, WEF & PNCWA members and $240 for non-members.
+If you or your utility are AWWA, WEF or PNCWA members you qualify for member rates.
+Registration closes Monday March 8th.

 Cancellation Policy – If a registrant is unable to attend the workshop and a substitute within the organization can attend, please contact Jeff Lundt at firstname.lastname@example.org to update the information.
 If unable to attend or send a substitute contact the above at least one week before the workshop for a refund (minus a $10 processing fee).
 Refunds after that time will not be given.

 If the workshop is cancelled due to lack of registration or another reason, full refunds will be given.